 - 47. This CSP retains the focus on supporting the Government through policy-level engagement and technical assistance to achieve the SDGs. - 48.
 The CSP will contribute to the RPJMN goals of strengthening economic resilience for quality growth, upgrading human resource qualifications and increasing disaster and climate change resilience.
 In line with the Government's priorities of increasing availability of and access to and consumption of good-quality food, WFP will continue to support Indonesia with reliable and relevant evidence for food security and nutrition decision making.
-WFP will promote the empowerment of women and gender equality as a key means of increasing food security and nutrition for all. - 49.
-This direction is also adopted in the UNSDCF.
-Both the CSP and the UNSDCF use the RPJMN as the road map for sustainable development in Indonesia.
+WFP will ensure a participatory approach throughout its programming process, including consultation with various stakeholders, men and women and different age groups.
+WFP will promote the empowerment of women and gender equality as a key means of increasing food security and nutrition for all.